tdulcet/Distributed-Computing-Scripts/README.md

                         default behavior for old versions of this script.
   -T WORK_PREFERENCE, --worktype=WORK_PREFERENCE
                         Type of work, Default: 150.
 Supported work
-                        preferences: 4 (P-1 factoring), 100 (First time LL
+                        preferences: 2 (Trial factoring), 4 (P-1 factoring),
-                        tests), 101 (Double-check LL tests), 102 (World record LL tests), 104 (100M digit LL tests), 150 (First time PRP tests), 151 (Double-check PRP tests), 152 (World record PRP tests), 153 (100M digit PRP tests), 154 (Smallest available first time PRP that needs P-1 factoring), 155 (Double-check using PRP with proof), 160 (First time PRP on Mersenne cofactors), 161 (Double-check PRP on Mersenne cofactors).
+                        12 (Trial factoring GPU), 100 (First time LL tests), 101 (Double-check LL tests), 102 (World record LL tests), 104 (100M digit LL tests), 106 (Double-check LL tests with zero shift count), 150 (First time PRP tests), 151 (Double-check PRP tests), 152 (World record PRP tests), 153 (100M digit PRP tests), 154 (Smallest available first time PRP that needs P-1 factoring), 155 (Double-check using PRP with proof), 156 (Double-check using PRP with proof and nonzero shift count), 160 (First time PRP on Mersenne cofactors), 161 (Double-check PRP on Mersenne
+                        cofactors).
 Provide once to use the same worktype for all workers or once for each worker to use different worktypes.
 Not all worktypes are supported by all the GIMPS programs.
   --cert-work           Get PRP proof certification work, Default: none.
 Not
                         yet supported by any of the GIMPS programs.
   --cert-work-limit=CERT_CPU_LIMIT